InternetOfPeers/hiero-message-box/README.md

 └──────────────┬──────────────────────┘
                ↓
 ┌─────────────────────────────────────┐
 │ 8.
-Submit to Topic                  │
+Submit Encrypted Payload to      │
-└─────────────────────────────────────┘
+│    Topic as JSON with type field    │ └─────────────────────────────────────┘
 ```